 “It is with greatest pleasure that I contribute an article in your valuable paper in regard to Walley’s Hot Springs, situated one and a half miles from Genoa, Douglas County, Nevada.
 These springs, without a doubt, have no equal on this coast for the cure of rheumatism and all afflictions that necessitate me visiting them.
 I now leave without crutch or cane, entirely well, not only relieved from pain but gained in spirit.”–Mark Twain, 1887

 Surrounded by the picturesque views of the Sierra Nevada Mountains, David Walley's Resort is a getaway for all ages.
 Enjoy spacious condo-style accommodations including studios, one- & two-bedroom villas, plus two- & three-bedroom cottages and each room features a full kitchen or kitchenette complete with cookware and tableware.
 Since its conception almost 160 years ago, the resort has offered its patrons the ultimate in relaxation and health benefits from its mineral rich waters.
-Relax in one of the five on-site hot spring mineral pools, or enjoy a Swedish massage at our Day Spa.
+Relax in one of the five on-site hot spring mineral pools hot water enthusiasts have been enjoying for more than 150 years.
 For dining, our rustic yet elegant upscale restaurant, 1862 David Walley’s Restaurant & Saloon, offers creative upscale dining and the ambiance of a mountain lodge, while its 1862 Saloon bar is a casual, rustic-style lounge and fantastic food.

 Walley was employed in the Genoa area and was tasked to dig a tunnel directly across from the natural hot springs that sat just 1.5 miles from town.
 After taking advantage of a nice soak and experiencing the springs’ therapeutic value first hand, Walley purchased the hot springs and surrounding property and started charging 50 cents a bath.
 The springs soon became quite a success and Walley, along with his wife, set out to expand the property.